braintelligencePL/playgrounds/tips_tricks/mongoDB/README.md

 ## Other interesting commands
 `db.COLLECTION.find().forEach( (pass) => {printjson(pass)})` <br>
 📜 find() returns cursor you simply can't display all the data so you have a cursor.
-Above code is using cursor to display all records.